 Albanian is an Indo-European language which forms its own branch in the Indo-European family and has no close relatives.
-It is spoken by about 7.6 million people mainly in Albania and Kosovo, and also in parts of Macedonia, Montenegro, Serbia, Greece and Italy.
+It is spoken by about 7.6 million people, mainly in Albania and Kosovo, and also in parts of Italy, North Macedonia, Montenegro, Romania and Serbia.

 Albanian is thought by some scholars to be a descendent of Illyrian, a group of Indo-European languages spoken in the Western Balkans until perhaps the 6th century AD.
 Others believe that Albanian descended from Thracian or Dacian, Indo-European languages spoken in parts of the Balkans until about the 5th century AD.

-Albanian absorbed some words from Greek and many words from Latin between about the 2nd century BC and the 5th century AD.
-After that the language was influenced by the languages of Slavic and Germanic tribes who settled in the Balkans.
+Albanian absorbed some words from Greek and many words from Latin between the 2nd century BC and the 5th century AD.
+After that it was influenced by the languages of Slavic and Germanic tribes who settled in the Balkans.
 There were also borrowings from the Proto-Romanians or Vlachs from the 9th century AD.

-There are two main dialects of Albanian: Tosk (Toskësisht) Gheg (Gegërisht) and the dividing line between them is the Shkumbin river.
-Tosk, the official language of Albania, and one of the official languages of Kosovo and Macedonia, is spoken in southern Albania, Turkey, Greece and Italy, while Gheg is spoken in Serbia and Montenegro, Kosovo, Macedonia, northern Albania and Bulgaria.
+There are two main dialects of Albanian: Tosk (Toskësisht) and Gheg/Geg (Gegnisht).
+The dividing line between them is the Shkumbin river.
+Tosk is the official language of Albania, and one of the official languages of Kosovo and North Macedonia, and is spoken in southern Albania, Turkey, Greece and Italy.
+Gheg is spoken in northern Albania, Serbia, Montenegro, Kosovo, North Macedonia and Bulgaria.
 The dialects are more or less mutually intelligible, and transitional varieties of Albanian are spoken in central Albania.

 Albanian has been written with various alphabet since the 15th century.
 Originally the Tosk dialect was written with the Greek alphabet, while the Gheg dialect was written with the Latin alphabet.
 They have both also been written with the Turkish version of the Arabic alphabet.
 The Latin alphabet for Albanian was standardised in 1909, and a unified literary version of Albanian, based on the Tosk dialect, was established in 1972.

-The main phonological difference between Gheg and Tosk is in the pronunciation of vowels.
+The main phonological differences between Gheg and Tosk are in the pronunciation of vowels, and that Gheg uses nasalization.
 Here are the Gheg vowels:

 Të gjithë njerëzit lindin të lirë dhe të barabartë në dinjitet dhe në të drejta.
 Ata kanë arsye dhe ndërgjegje dhe duhet të sillen ndaj njëri tjetrit me frymë vëllazërimi.